Jakhongir0103/Cardiovascular-Diseases-Prediction/README.md

 - `x_train.csv` and `y_train.csv` are required to train the model
 - `x_test.csv` is needed to inference and generate the submission

-By running the `run.py` script you will be able to generate the same submission file already present in `/data`:
+By running the `run.py` script you will be able to generate the same submission file already present in `/data`.
+Note that in the report we've described and compared three different approaches: the good, the bad and the ugly.
+This main script actually uses "the ugly" which is the one that performed best on the validator, but other approaches presented more interpretability and other advantages discussed in the report.

 ```bash
 python run.py